ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

 Neil deGrasse Tyson said once, "If you want to be more creative, be less productive."
 On the way to delivering a software solution, the developer must strike a balance between creativity and productivity at every stage.
 In the process of inventing computers, defining network protocols and programming languages, and creating operating systems, libraries, services, and applications, the number of participants increases with each level of abstraction.
 Consequently, on the way up this "food chain", the effects of underlying quality and presence of stable interfaces in the lower level solution become more profound.
 At the same time, the original research _should_ play a less important role, so that any extra capacities may be allocated for addressing proprietary, specific business needs.
 A standard, technical or _de facto_, is an _accepted_ level of such abstraction.
 The wider it is accepted, the more support it will receive from the community, and the more efficiently it may be exploited.
 Efficiency drives productivity when business solutions are found more readily and with less effort, which is important, because the gains in effort are multiplied by the number of participants.

 Thus, it seems, a software solution provider needs to identify the highest (that is, easiest to deal with) widely accepted level of abstraction that can be employed in its service/product.
 Then, that standard should be employed.
 The least amount of creativity should be _required_ from the consumers.
 Any non-standard solution should be sought-after only if there is no standard approach to address a particular issue.
-Of course, there is developer pride and other more pragmatic concerns that may lead to competing standards:
+Of course, developer pride and other more pragmatic concerns may lead to competing standards:

 ![how standards proliferate](https://imgs.xkcd.com/comics/standards.png)

 In the context of REST API protection, however, there seems to be a clear leader: the [OAuth 2.0](https://tools.ietf.org/html/rfc6749) authorization framework with extensions galore*.
-In this document we will leverage terminology defined in OAuth 2.0 and one of its extensions: [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html).
+In this document, we will leverage terminology defined in OAuth 2.0 and one of its extensions: [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html).
 We will also take into consideration the current best practices for building native OAuth 2.0 clients—that is, applications running on the end-user's (mobile) device.

 > \* The ever-present OAuth 2.0 implementations resemble a branch in the evolutionary tree, with the protocol extensions forming homologous structures on top of the common ancestor—RFC 6749.
 Time will tell whether the whole family lives or is surpassed by a competitor and goes extinct, leaving only fossils at tools.ietf.org.